Digital Outcomes Matter

 - Rethink your digital culture and who is to lead the organization’s transformation

 Change and evolution are inevitable; they force us to grow.
 As leaders, our ability to change and evolve ensures our continued relevancy and contribution to humanity.
-History is a struggle between change agents, laggards, and those who attempt to resist the tides of change, but we must remember that evolutionary change is unrelenting and eventually succeeds.
+History is a struggle between change agents, laggards, and those who attempt to resist the tides of change, but we must remember that evolutionary change is unrelenting and eventually wins.
 Thus, we must not reject change but embrace it.